 Join professor Rasmussen in discussion on her most recent age extension research including modifiable stem cell, molecular regulatory and circadian rhythm pathways.
 Develop an in depth understanding of age acceleration due to biological, socio-cultural, and socio-economic stress.
 Learn new ways to reduce this impact and how to reverse modifiable degenerative pathways including molecular targeting, tissue regeneration and crosstalk between brain and body tissues including the mitochondria.
 Get up to date with new findings on ways to regenerate and recover from age related complex illnessView More

 Dr Denise Furness

-Dr Denise Furness PhD is a pioneer in the field of nutrigenomics and personalised health with over 15 years’ experience in the area.
+Dr Denise Furness PhD is a pioneer in the field of nutrigenomics and personalised health with almost 20 years experience in the area.
 She has published her work in peer reviewed journals and has won numerous awards for her research and conference presentations.
 In 2012, she founded Your Genes and ...View More